 Update – at the moment there is a lot of reconstruction over the park so it is not that pleasant as it used to be.

-Bondi is my favourite beach in Sydney.
+Bondi is my favourite beach in Sydney (maybe in winter time when it is quiet).
 The beach is surrounded by Cafes, restaurants and shops.
 Lovely coastal walk from Bondi to Tamara beach.
 I recommend you to start from the middle of Northern part of Bondi and walk down to Tamara beach and you can also continue to Bronte beach or Coggee (but it is a bit of walk!).

 If you are hungry and don‘t mind to pay a little extra, stop along the way in Bondi Iceberg with a beautiful view of the ocean!
 Don‘t forget to bring your ID otherwise, you cannot enter there.
 In Surf Live Surfing Clubs restaurants which are located on many beaches in Australia, you have to show your ID.

 They usually open from 11.00am during week days and 9am at the weekends.

 Nearby is Bondi Junction (around 10-15 minutes by bus) which offers a huge shopping center – Westfield.
 The Coles in Bondi Junction closes at midnight, so if you are hungry and don‘t want to spend much money in restaurants, buy some food there.